Skip to content

 Sites

-Sites in Gruxi are defined by their domain names (hostnames).
-Each site can have its own configuration settings, including the document root, TLS certificates, and more.
+Sites in Gruxi are defined by their hostnames.
+Each site can have its own configuration, including bindings, TLS settings, and processors.

 Each site can be mapped to one or more bindings, so a single site can be served on multiple ports or IP addresses.